One-Day Flourishing Culture Assessment.

 Work Through – Work Out – Work Together Workshop.

 How would you rate the interpersonal relationships in your organization?
 Are they positive and productive or are they problematic?
 And if they are problematic, how do these less than desirable interactions impact open communication, collaboration, morale, trust and organizational effectiveness?
-A flourishing culture can't function on the assumption, "We will have time to work through these issues."
-Rather, it values its people and understands, "We need to take the time to address what ails us now."
+A flourishing culture can't function on the assumption, "These things will work themselves out."
+Instead, it values its people and understands, "We need to carve out the time right now to address what's undermining our effectiveness."
 This workshop draws upon what is known about the brain to make the case that people tend to be negative.
 It teaches the Negative Communication Loop Tool© to help participants understand the role they play in keeping negativity in place.
 Additionally, the participants are led through activities, which create the realization they have a choice in how they respond.
 Participants leave the workshop with tools to help them in their interactions and personal commitments to show up differently.

 Customized Workshop Building Blocks.